securewithpankaj/Prompt-Engineering-Demo/Projects/ai-interview-coach/README.md

 # AI Interview Coach

-## Objective
+## 🎯 Objective
-Use GPT to simulate interview scenarios, provide feedback, and generate practice questions tailored to specific job roles.
+Use ChatGPT to simulate realistic interview sessions for any job role and provide real-time feedback, coaching tips, and evaluation.

-## Tools Used
+## 🧰 Tools Used
-- ChatGPT (GPT-4)
+- OpenAI ChatGPT (GPT-4)
-- Role-based prompting
+- Role-based Prompting
-- Dynamic Q&A generation
+- Chain-of-Thought Reasoning
+- Follow-up Questioning Strategy

+## 🚀 How It Works
+- You provide a job title or description.
+- The model simulates an interview with tailored questions.
+- After each answer, it gives structured feedback and suggestions.
+- Final summary highlights strengths and improvement areas.

-## Usage
+## 📄 Files Included
-Load the `prompt.md` and provide the job role or topic to generate interview questions and coaching tips.
+- `prompt.md` – Core prompt to generate interview sessions

----

-(Project details coming soon)
+- `examples/input_role.txt` – Example job role input
+- `examples/output_session.txt` – Sample conversation output

+## 🔧 How to Use
+1. Copy the prompt from `prompt.md` into GPT-4 or ChatGPT.
+2. Replace `{job_role}` with your desired job (e.g., "SOC Analyst L1").
+3. Use the simulated interview session for practice and improvement.